THIS IS THE END?1 of 12

 In this storyline, a grown-up version of Kitty Pryde travels back from the future with a warning to the X-Men; a warning that they are in the midst of time-altering event which would cast the future down a dark path — her past, their future.
 In her timeline, the world has devolved down a segregation-ist future where mutants are hunted, imprisoned and killed for simply being born.
 A rag-tag group of former X-Men are all that’s left, outnumbered to the point that they can’t fight back but can only fight to survive.
 Sentinels patrol the skies of America, responsibly for the killing of most of the original X-Men and the subjugation of many would-be mutant heroes.

 Despite its dour look at the future, the world of “Days of Future Past” proved to be popular with fans and subsequent writers for Marvel.
-The scenario has been adapted for use in three different Marvel animated series, and will the subject matter of 2014’s X-Men: Days Of Future Past movie.
+The scenario has been adapted for use in three different Marvel animated series, and was the basis of 2014’s X-Men: Days Of Future Past movie.

 Thanks to the invention of a time machine dubbed Proteus, Dredd and Anderson are shot forward 12 years in Mega-City One’s future to follow up on a prophecy that the city will be destroyed.
 When the duo arrives, they find the city already in ruins and the last survivors scared to even talk to them.
 And soon they find out why.
 In this future, the remaining Judges of Mega-City One have been turned into vampires that feed on the scraps of humanity that are left.
 While they try to piece together what happened, Dredd is put face-to-face with an older, zombified version of himself.
 And oh yeah, he’s blind.